Azure/azure-sdk-for-net/doc/Data Plane Code Generation/DeveloperDrivenEvolution.md

 If the suggested rename does not apply to your scenario, you could pick the best name fitting your API.
 ## Create the models
 Currently the models should be created manually.
 We will support generate it automatically.
+So, to avoid the models overwritten, we suggest putting the models under folder {sdk folder}/Models which is the same layer as folder {sdk folder}/Generated.

 After you create the models, you also need to add the helper methods mapping between raw response and model.
 Examples for model `MetricFeedback` (Models/MetricFeedback/MetricFeedback.cs) are:
 ```C#